Selecting a language will automatically trigger the translation of the page content.

 FYI

-For example, amounts paid in 2022 are deductible from your 2022 taxable income (2023 reporting).
+For example, amounts paid in 2023 are deductible from your 2023 taxable income (2024 reporting).
+The amounts paid in 2024 will be deductible from your 2024 taxable income (2025 reporting).

 FYI

-The ceiling depends on your situation:
+The amount of the ceiling depends on your situation:

 Répondez aux questions successives et les réponses s’afficheront automatiquement